antonio-cln/data-science-portfolio/data-engineering/kafka-spark-pipeline/docker/README.md

 > [!IMPORTANT]
 > To ensure the following commands run correctly, first copy the [scripts/](./scripts) folder into your working directory.
 These scripts are required for the next steps.
 ## Custom images
+The required files for the following commands are found in [dockerfile/](./dockerfile).
 - Data producer
   ```
   docker build -f .\dockerfile_data-producer -t data-producer .